AU trauma care urge people to donate blood to local blood drive

-AUGUSTA, Ga (WJBF)- Flight nurse and paramedic Michael Bisnett and Caroline Souter receiving calls for trauma duty daily, a trauma where there is a person or people who need blood in order to live.
+AUGUSTA, Ga (WJBF) – Flight nurse and paramedic Michael Bisnett and Caroline Souter are receiving calls for trauma duty daily, a trauma where there is a person or people who need blood in order to live.

 “We see a lot of shooting stabbings bad car wrecks people bleeding into places that we can’t readily control externally with a tourniquet “ said Bisnett.